-Govt revises FY19 GDP growth to 6.1% from 6.8% earlier: Report
+Govt revises FY19 GDP growth to 6.1% from 6.8% earlier

 As per the report, FY18 GDP growth has been revised to 7.0 percent from 7.2 percent earlier

-The government has revised the FY19 GDP growth to 6.1 percent from 6.8 percent earlier, according to a CNBC-TV18 report.
+The government on January 31 revised downwards the economic growth rate for 2018-19 to 6.1 percent from 6.8 percent estimated earlier, mainly due to deceleration in mining, manufacturing and farm sectors.

-FY19 Gross Value Added (GVA) growth has been revised to 6.0 percent from 6.6 percent earlier.

-There have been revisions in the FY19 nominal GDP growth which is now down to 11.0 percent from 11.2 percent earlier and the FY17 GDP growth at 8.3 percent from 8.2 percent earlier.Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
+The per capita income, that is per capita net national income at current prices, is estimated as Rs 1,15,293 and Rs 1,26,521 respectively for the years 2017-18 and 2018-19.Per capita Private Final Consumption Expenditure (PFCE) at current prices for the years 2017-18 and 2018-19 is estimated at Rs 76,794 and Rs 84,808 respectively.Get access to India's fastest growing financial subscriptions service Moneycontrol Pro for as little as Rs 599 for first year.
 Use the code "GETPRO".
 Moneycontrol Pro offers you all the information you need for wealth creation including actionable investment ideas, independent research and insights & analysis For more information, check out the Moneycontrol website or mobile app.